pixelcluster/pixelcluster.github.io/_posts/2023-05-06-Hang-Exploration-Splitgate.md

 I verified this theory by forcing full shader synchronization to happen before the timestamp write, but only for the submission that actually hangs.
-To my surprise, this did nothing to actually fix the hangs.
+To my surprise, this did nothing to fix the hangs.

 When I applied the synchronization trick to the previous submit (that always worked fine!), the hangs stopped appearing.